 To test the freshness of an unbroken egg place it in a bowl of water.
 A fresh egg will sink because the air cell is very small.
 An older egg will sit higher in the water due to the expanded air cell.
 A very old egg will float at the top of the water.

-You can freeze whole eggs (shelled, of course), yolks or whites.
-Egg whites can be frozen as they are.
-Egg yolks should be mixed with sugar or salt before freezing to preserve their texture-use 1 teaspoon of salt or 1 tablespoon of sugar for each pint of yolks.
-Whole eggs require ½ teaspoon salt or 1.5 teaspoons sugar per pint.
+- Egg yolks should be mixed with sugar or salt before freezing to preserve their texture.
+Use 1/2 teaspoon of salt or 1 1/2 teaspoons of sugar for each cup of yolks.

 - To freeze whole eggs add 1/4 teaspoon salt or 3/4 teaspoon sugar per cup.